 Access to film or audio versions of set texts may be useful.
 Students will be advised of revision materials online which they can access.
-AQA provides a free copy of a poetry anthology, one of the set texts, for students to use throughout the course.
+AQA provides a free copy of a poetry anthology for students to use throughout the course.

-In addition to the poetry, three other set texts will be studied, chosen from a list provided by AQA and including:
+In addition to the poetry, three other set texts will be studied, chosen from a list provided by AQA:

 - Animal Farm

+- An Inspector Calls

 - Macbeth

 - A Christmas Carol